DobarBREND/DobarBREND/README.md

 <div display="inline">
      <img src="https://media.giphy.com/media/OWgDiFQbtizpdLewE5/giphy.gif" width="300px" alt="Coding">

-  <p>Get ready to build your dream website from scratch!
+  <p>:bell: Get ready to build your dream website from scratch!
 Every week I will publish a new website template which can serve as a practical lesson on front-end web development.
 You'll learn how to use HTML, CSS, and JavaScript to create visually stunning and interactive websites, with an accent on e-Commerce websites.
 With hands-on examples and included guidance, you will be able to turn your ideas into a reality.
 Everyone who likes the process of learning by doing is welcome.
 Of course, I will be a learner too on that path of acquiring new practical skills.
 Together, we can become the better front-end developers!</p>

  </div>

 <br>
-<h3>1.
-Connect with me</h3>
+<h3>:one: Connect with me :sparkles:</h3>
 <div display="inline">
   <a href="https://www.linkedin.com/in/dobarbrend/" target="_blank"><img src="https://user-images.githubusercontent.com/114678399/228941213-dc816222-125a-40c8-aab9-f19dbd4d8a5b.png" alt="LinkedIn" width="30px"></a>
   <a href="https://twitter.com/DobarBREND" target="_blank"><img src="https://user-images.githubusercontent.com/114678399/228942194-94e5f20a-06d6-4e8f-9dae-1cd30668a169.png" alt="LinkedIn" width="30px"></a>